Medically reviewed by Mr Maneesh Ghei, Consultant Urological Surgeon (GMC: 5208045)

 - Biofilm Formation: Bacteria can form protective layers, called biofilms, that make them harder to detect and eliminate.

 This cycle of partial recovery followed by a resurgence of symptoms is common, especially in individuals who experience frequent UTIs.
-Consulting with a healthcare provider for personalised advice is crucial if you’re facing repeated infections.
+Consulting with a specialist for personalised advice is important if you are facing repeated infections.

 Recurring or fluctuating symptoms may not always indicate a urinary tract infection.
 Some conditions can mimic UTI symptoms, such as: